 _________

-In other words, thanks to Trump’s notorious Sidam touch, Israel is far less secure today because he put his hand on that Iran Nuclear deal.
+In other words, thanks to Trump’s notorious Midas touch in reverse, Israel is far less secure today because he put his hand on that Iran Nuclear deal.

-Regarding Zakaria’s consternation, however, I could’ve spared him that years ago.
-After all, I have written a series of commentaries not just preempting Boot’s commentary but presaging the lamentations of the former Israeli security officials both he and Zakaria found so persuasive.
+Regarding Zakaria’s consternation, I could’ve spared him that years ago.
+After all, I have written a series of commentaries not just preempting Boot’s analysis but predicting the very lamentations these former Israeli security officials would make.

-This is why nobody should be surprised not just that Trump’s withdrawal would be top of the list of messes Biden would have to clean up, but that Israel would live to regret Netanyahu goading Trump into executing it.
+This is why nobody should be surprised that Trump’s withdrawal would top the list of messes Biden would have to clean up.
+More importantly, it’s why Israel would live to regret Netanyahu goading Trump into executing it.

 Even so, I’d be remiss not to note the logical inconsistency in Boot and Zakaria citing those former Israeli security officials.
 After all, if these officials hadn’t opposed Obama’s deal in the first place, Netanyahu and Trump would not have had the military imprimatur they relied on to execute their plainly misguided political mission to withdraw the United States from it.

-I am also constrained to note that conspicuously absent from Boot’s column is any mention of these officials making their regrets complete by apologizing to Obama – publicly.
-After all, they spent years effectively saluting Trump and Netanyahu’s overtly racist insinuation that Obama struck the nuclear deal with Iran because he’s a closeted Muslim who wants to wipe Israel off the map just as much as the Ayatollah does.
+I’m also constrained to note what’s conspicuously absent from Boot’s column; namely, any mention of these officials making their regrets complete by apologizing to Obama publicly.
+They spent years effectively supporting Trump and Netanyahu’s overtly racist insinuation that Obama struck the nuclear deal with Iran because he’s a closeted Muslim who wants to wipe Israel off the map.

-In any event, the last of those titles is particularly noteworthy.
-Because that commentary focuses on the child-like susceptibility to idle flattery that is Trump’s Achilles heel.
+My previous commentary focused on the child-like susceptibility to idle flattery that is Trump’s Achilles heel.

 Except that the vengeful jealousy he feels when it’s lavished on others at his expense makes him equally flawed.
 This was thrown into stark relief within weeks of him leaving office, causing Trump to go from hailing Netanyahu as his soulmate to damning him to hell.